moontography/fndr/README.md

 $ npm install -g fndr
 ```

-If installed successfully, you should be able to get the fndr version:
+If successful, you should be able to get the fndr version:

 ```sh
 $ fndr -v